Preparing to Send a Kid to College – Part 1

 – Beyond the obvious like clothing, laundry basket and toiletries—these are some additional popular key items you may not have thought of:

-– Approved power strip, shower caddy, flip flops for bathroom, first aid kit, new mattress pad (some recommend the egg crate version)
+– Approved power strip, shower caddy, flip flops for bathroom, first aid kit, new sleep on latex pure green firm mattress pad (some recommend the egg crate version)

 – Make sure your twin sheets are XL for dorm room mattresses.